Law Trump hated could ensnare Manafort

 Donald Trump once railed against a Watergate-era reform law that prohibits American companies from bribing foreign government officials.

-"What are we — prosecuting people to keep China honest?" he said.
+"What are we — prosecuting people to keep China honest?" he said in 2012.
 "Now every other country goes into to these places and they do what they have to do.
 It’s a horrible law and it should be changed.
 I mean, we are like the policemen for the world.
 It’s ridiculous."

 Could it be that the very law that Trump slammed is what prosecutors could be using as leverage to cut a deal with Paul Manafort?